Diocese of Steubenville

 The Diocese of Steubenville (Dioecesis Steubenvicensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church covering thirteen counties in southeastern Ohio in the United States.

 The Diocese of Steubenville is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Cincinnati.
-The current bishop of the diocese is Bishop Jeffrey Monforton.
 The seat for the diocese is Holy Name Cathedral in Steubenville.
+As of February 2025, the position of bishop is vacant.

 History

 1700 to 1940

 During the 17th century, present day Ohio was part of the French colony of New France.
 The Diocese of Quebec had jurisdiction over the region.
-In 1763, Ohio Country became part of the British Province of Quebec, forbidden from settlement by American colonists.
+In 1763, after the French-Indian War, Ohio Country became part of the British Province of Quebec.
+To prevent hostile interactions with Native Americans in the area, the British had forbidden settlement in Ohio by inhabitants of the 13 American colonies.
 After the American Revolution, the Ohio area became part of the new United States.
-For Catholics, Ohio was now under the jurisdiction of the Archdiocese of Baltimore, which then comprised the entire country.
+In 1784, the Vatican established the Apostolic Prefecture of the United States so as to remove American Catholics from the jurisdiction of a British diocese.

-In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, with jurisdiction over the new state of Ohio along with the other midwest states.
-Pope Pius VII on June 19, 1821, erected the Diocese of Cincinnati, taking the entire state of Ohio from the Diocese of Bardstown.
+The Vatican erected the Diocese of Baltimore in 1789 in place of the prefecture.
+In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, a vast diocese with jurisdiction over the new state of Ohio along with the other midwest states.
+Pope Pius VII in 1821, erected the Diocese of Cincinnati, taking the entire state of Ohio from the Diocese of Bardstown.

+The first Catholic church in Steubenville, St. Peter's, was dedicated in 1835.

-On March 3, 1868, Pope Pius IX erected the Diocese of Columbus, encompassing the portions of Ohio "...lying south of 40' and 41" and between the Ohio River on the East and the Scioto River on the West together with the Counties of Franklin, Delaware and Morrow."
+In 1868, Pope Pius IX erected the Diocese of Columbus, encompassing the portions of Ohio "...lying south of 40' and 41" and between the Ohio River on the East and the Scioto River on the West together with the Counties of Franklin, Delaware and Morrow."

 1940 to 1990

 Pope Pius XII erected the Diocese of Steubenville on October 21, 1944, from thirteen counties (Carroll, Jefferson, Harrison, Guernsey, Belmont, Noble, Monroe, Morgan, Washington, Athens, Meigs, Gallia, and Lawrence) previously part of the Diocese of Columbus.
-The pope appointed Reverend Anthony Mussio of the Archdiocese of Cincinnati as the first bishop of Steubenville.
+The pope appointed Reverend Anthony Mussio of Cincinnati as the first bishop of Steubenville.

 In 1958, Mussio joined with the other Catholic bishops of Ohio in opposing a so-called right to work amendment to the Ohio Constitution that would have outlawed mandatory union membership in unionized workplaces.
 As bishop, Mussio established 73 parishes and 20 missions, the College of Steubenville in Steubenville, St. John Vianney Seminary, a Camaldolese hermitage, Samaritan House, Catholic Social Services, and St. John's Villa.
+The College of Steubenville is now the Franciscan University of Steubenville.

 He also founded the diocesan newspaper, The Steubenville Register.
 In accord with the Second Vatican Council's reforms, he established the Steubenville Ecumenical Institute to foster better relationships among Christians and Jews.
 After 33 years as bishop, Mussio retired in 1977.